alban-read/M1-MICRO-FORTH/dumbint.md

 ## dumb [as an especially dumb rock] interpeter

+Inspired by FORTH.

 ### purpose

-Learn ARM64, have some fun.
+Learn ARM64, have some fun, create useful things.

 ### approach

-create small machine code words
+create small machine code primitive words

-and allow them to be tested interactively
+ .. allow them to be tested interactively

-and allow them to be combined by composition into larger words.
+ .. allow new words to be composed, mainly by concatenation.

 ### expedience